 MLOVE was, as always, unforgettable.
 In MLOVE tradition, we had a White Night dinner and soiree on Thursday night, a night where everyone wears white.
 We also experienced the amazing light show that’s featured every year on the castle itself:

 I played piano with one of the first developers of the World Wide Web, and I had the most interesting conversations with some of the best minds in the industry.
 There is so much to be gained from the great people who participate, allowing the true inspiration of mobile to shine through.
-My love for MLOVE grows each year and I can’t wait to come back to Berlin next year!Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+My love for MLOVE grows each year and I can’t wait to come back to Berlin next year!Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.